MarcJenningsUK/Home-AssistantConfiguration/docs/ProxmoxTelemetry.md

 # Proxmox telemetry via Influxdb and Chronograf

-I wanted to get some telemetry data from my Proxmox instance - primarily so I could make sure there were no times of the day or week where I was unduly streesing the machine.
+I wanted to get some telemetry data from my Proxmox instance - primarily so I could make sure there were no times of the day or week where I was unduly stressing the machine.
 To achieve this I spent a few minutes configuring the server to log telemetry data to InfluxDB.
 Surprisingly, it was relatively simple to do.

 ## Pre-requisites